 The program provides vocational education teachers a turnkey solution for entrepreneurship education.
-The program includes competitions, a national teacher network, and the Twid learning platform, for example.
-The program has a registration fee, which is 25 euros per participating student.
+The program includes competitions, a national teacher network, and a learning platform, for example.
+The program is free for schools but requires registration.

 Program and all of its material are available in Finnish, English and Swedish.